stayboogy/stayboogy_Ventura-Hackintosh_Dell-Inspiron-5570/PostSetup/README.md

 6) reset nvram
 7) open terminal and run:
     "sudo pmset -a restoredefaults"

+## Reset NVRAM from OpenCore Boot Menu

+- After any changes to your config.plist
+- After any SMBIOS changes
+- After any update to the System EFI

 ## MountEFI
     Executable I created to Mount EFI Partition